Ultimate Fighting Championship controversies: Betting fraud investigation

 On December 9, 2022, Karim Zidan wrote an article for The Guardian where he opined that the UFC only has itself to blame for the betting controversy.
 In stark contrast to other major sports entities, the UFC does not prohibit insiders – such as coaches, managers, handlers and medical professionals – from betting on its fights.
 The AGCO also blamed the UFC for being the reason they had to ban gambling on any UFC fight, citing the same lack of policies.
 Prior to an amendment to its code of conduct on October 17, 2022, less than one month before the Minner and Nuerdanbieke fight, the UFC did not have any restrictions on fighters and their teams from betting on fights whatsoever, including their own.
 Zidan also wrote that the UFC's "mistreatment of its fighters" helped create the conditions for the betting scandal, as its underpaid and under-insured fighters must seek alternative sources of income.
 On January 19, 2023, the UFC amended their code of conduct policy to prohibit "an athlete's coaches, managers, handlers, athletic trainers, and other individuals affiliated with the athletes or UFC" from gambling on any UFC match.
 The AGCO reinstated betting on UFC fights that same day as a result of the change.

+2025

+Alleged match-fixing controversy

+During the UFC Fight Night: Garcia vs. Onama on November 1, 2025, held at UFC Apex in Enterprise, Nevada, betting lines for featherweight fighter Isaac Dulgarian shifted dramatically just before, and during, his bout against Yadier del Valle.
+Dulgarian, whom was initially listed as a heavy favorite, saw his odds drop significantly during the fight and some sportsbooks removed the prop bets surrounding the fight like betting on a first-round finish.
+The irregular betting lines raised suspicion across the MMA community the following day.
+On November 4 the UFC issued a statement regarding the irregular betting patterns: "Like many professional sports organizations, UFC works with an independent betting integrity service to monitor wagering activity on our events...
+Our betting integrity partner, IC360, monitors wagering on every UFC event and is conducting a thorough review of the facts surrounding the Dulgarian vs. del Valle bout on Saturday, November 1."
+Adding, "We take these allegations very seriously, and along with the health and safety of our fighters, nothing is more important than the integrity of our sport."
+Dulgarian was released from the UFC the day after the event, while the Nevada State Athletic Commission (NSAC) withheld his entire fight purse.

+Speaking to TMZ, UFC President Dana White later stated that he was alerted by sports betting watchdog Integrity Compliance 360 (IC360) of abnormal betting interest between Yadier del Valle and Isaac Dulgarian.
+Following the fight, White immediately contacted the Federal Bureau of Investigation (FBI).
+An FBI investigation is still ongoing.